waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     *   Winning on the hidden-switch-activated slot machine at (6, 11).
     *   A winning streak on the card flip game (disproven after 20 losses).
     *   Purchasing a prize (Abra).
 *   **Bizarre Interactions:** Interacting with certain WALL tiles triggers a minigame.
-Verified locations: (7, 10) and (7, 11) trigger slots; (18, 11) triggers the card flip game.
+Verified locations: (7, 10) and (7, 11) trigger slots; (18, 11) triggers the card flip game; (12, 11) triggers slots.
 This mechanic is the basis for the current "hidden switch" hypothesis.

 ## IX.
 Strategic Pivot: The Coin Case (Turn 27232)
 *   **Trigger:** Repeated dialogue from POKEFAN_M at (2, 9) confirms he lost his COIN CASE in the Goldenrod Underground.